-Finally, there are a large number of search engines- fastweb.com/ , College Board, Scholarships.com, guaranteed-scholarships.com/, School Soup , studentscholarships.org - there are many, many more.
+Finally, there are a large number of search engines: GoingMerry.com ; fastweb.com ; College Board; Scholarships.com; scholarsapp.com; guaranteed-scholarships.com; School Soup; collegescholarships.org; scholarshipamerica.org- there are many, many more.
 Students need to register, enter background information (religion, ethnicity, parent affiliation such as Lions Club, Masons) and the site will kick out all scholarships that the student is eligible to apply for.
 Again, great opportunities but there is work required in applying.

 ***PRIOR TO SUBMITTING YOUR SCHOLARSHIP APPLICATION***

-- Please make sure all required documents are attached and all information is completed (don’t forget to include your full address if it is requested- Region 8 encompasses 3 different towns!)
+Please be sure that all required documents are attached and all information is completed (don’t forget to include your full address if it is requested- Region 8 encompasses 3 different towns!)

-- For transcript(s), please sign up on the Transcript Request Sheet in the school counseling office or send an email to (email@example.com ).
+For transcript, please email your request to (email@example.com ).
 You must specify whether you need Official or Unofficial copy/copies and how many of each type.
 Only an unofficial version can be emailed to you.
 Please allow 2 weekdays to process your request.

-- Please meet with your counselor to complete information such as comments, GPA, and signature prior to submitting your application(s).
+Please make arrangements with your counselor if you need her to complete information such as comments, GPA, and signature prior to submitting your application(s).

-- Be sure to notate submission DEADLINES and method of delivery: Some scholarships require that submissions be mailed or emailed directly to the organization while others need to be dropped off in guidance.
+Be sure to notate submission Deadlines and method of delivery: Some scholarships require that submissions be mailed or emailed to the organization while others need to be dropped off in guidance .

-**If you have any questions or need assistance accessing an application, please come see Ms. Abbatomarco in Guidance!**
+**If you have any questions or need assistance accessing an application, please contact Ms. Abbatomarco in Guidance!**